CodersofColor/100_Days_Of_Style/README.md

 </p>

 ## Welcome
+Hi everyone!
+Zero 2 One Hundred with HTML &amp; CSS is a project based excercise series made to help you get familiar and get started with HTML &amp; CSS basics.
+Each project will teach how to work with both HTML &amp; CSS to create common and complex web UI elements.

+## WHY
+Learning can be hard and everyone learns in a different way.
+I made this just hoping that I could help a few people get over the initial feeling of being lost when starting out with code.
+Feel free to contact me if you need help or have questions on my personal and business social accounts.
+[Personal Twitter](https://twitter.com/cortneyisms) | [COC Twitter](https://twitter.com/codersofcolor_)

 ## How To Share
 Please take a second and share with a friend or just post on your social accounts.
 Thanks!